 Nutrients per Serving

-A one-cup serving of raw zucchini contains:
+A large raw zucchini contains:

 Things to Look Out For